We thank all who have waited patiently with us for so many years as we have gotten our Polish Tatra breeding program off to a solid start.

 Zosia displays a welcome and easy-going nature.
 After a brief introduction, she will want to remain for petting and doting without limitation.
 She has an endearing personality, a high IQ and is as comfortable with the sheep as she is hanging out with us in the house.
 She is quick to learn and wants very much to please us.
 She is exceptionally good with our chickens when they free-range.
 Not every Tatra can handle poultry well, but Zosia is a natural.
 She has the temperament of a good therapy dog and a wonderful balance of dependence and independence on the farm.
 When she is indoors, she will even wake me if I have a (rare) nightmare, by gently nudging my arm until I wake up.
 She will then go back to sleep herself.

 Our Tatra puppies will be required to be spayed or neutered at the age of 2 and not be bred.
 We want to make sure that our puppies will improve the breed as a whole before we allow others to pass along our genetic lines.
+We may make a special individual contract with a few highly devoted and dedicated individuals to the breed to allow breeding from our lines down the road.
 We request and welcome feedback about each puppy from our future owners so that we can learn of any problems and strengths.
 With only a few breeders of the Polish Tatra Sheepdog in the United States, this feedback will be very important to us to improve our breeding program.
 Our primary goal in breeding is to replace the working Polish Tatra Sheepdogs on our farm and to improve this rare breed in the United States by importing and breeding some of the best available Tatra genetics we can find.
 We seek the most suitable homes for the growth and development of our puppies.
 Since no person and no animal can “have it all”, we have chosen in our breeding efforts to strive to preserve the traits of the working Tatra, first and foremost.
-We also hope to maximize health, temperament and solid structure to the greatest extent possible, without contributing to extinction of the breed.
+We also hope to maximize sound temperament, good health and solid structure to the greatest extent possible, without contributing to extinction of this rare breed.

 If you would like to learn more about working Polish Tatra Sheepdogs and how to better set up your farm or home before acquiring a puppy, please click here.
-If you would like to be added to our 2024 backup waiting list, in case a slot for a puppy opens up, please fill out our form at the top of this page.
+If you would like to be added to our 2025 backup waiting list, in case a slot for a puppy opens up, please fill out our form using the black bar at the top of this page.

 Thank you for your interest in our future litters.
 We look forward to hearing from you.